-TL;DR- KuCoin offers shorts on sixty or so coins.
-If you strongly believe that the price of a crypto is going to go down, you could make a short trade on KuCoin and make some cash.
-Be careful, though: the more leverage you use, the more likely you are to get wiped out.
+TL;DR- Want to short Bitcoin?
+KuCoin offers shorts on sixty or so coins.
+If you strongly believe that the price of crypto will go down, you could make a short trade on KuCoin and make some cash.
+Be careful, though: the more leverage you use, the more likely you will get wiped out.

 Can you short on KuCoin?